Tabard IT can help when it comes to computer maintenance support.

 Toshiba – 0 (not numpad) while turning on, release key when Toshiba logo appears

-You may have to press the appropriate key a few times to bring up system restore options, those that have Windows 10 installed will automatically have recovery options.
+You may have to press the appropriate key a few times to bring up system restore options, those that have Windows 10 operating systems installed will automatically have recovery options.
 If you can access the desktop then simply hold the shift key whilst you press restart and Windows 10 will figure out that you want to access the recovery options.

 Otherwise follow the keys for specific manufacturers.